-To cope with this lack of scalability, a number of incomplete deadlock-freedom-checking techniques have been proposed [12, 6, 13, 2, 3, 5, 16].
+To cope with this lack of scalability, a number of incomplete deadlock-freedomchecking techniques have been proposed [10, 3, 11, 2].
 These techniques imprecisely characterise a deadlock using local analysis, that is, they analyse only small parts of the system (for instance, individual components or pairs of them) to establish, conservatively, whether a system can deadlock.
 This imprecise characterisation makes these techniques scalable at the expense of making them incomplete, namely, they either guarantee deadlock freedom or are inconclusive.
 In the latter case, the system might deadlock or not.

-In [2], we presented an incomplete deadlock-checking technique that significantly improves on previous frameworks that use local analysis.
+In [2], we presented an incomplete deadlock-checking technique that significantly improves the accuracy of previous frameworks that use local analysis.
 It attempts to use purely local analysis to show that no blocked snapshot is reachable.
 While this works well for many classes of systems, it does not work in cases where the interactions of the system maintain some global invariant that prevents deadlocks too subtle to identify with our original methods.
 This inability is a consequence of characterising snapshots reachability using pure local analysis.

-In this paper, we propose two complementary reachability criteria, based on two common sorts of global invariant, that are combined with the pure-local-analysis technique in [2] to create a more precise deadlock-freedom technique.
-This new deadlock-freedom technique is implemented in the DeadlOx tool, which makes use of SAT checkers and FDR3's capabilities [9].
+In this paper, we propose two complementary reachability criteria, based on two common sorts of global invariant, that are combined with the pure-localanalysis technique in [2] to create a more precise deadlock-freedom technique.
+This new deadlock-freedom technique is implemented in the DeadlOx tool, which makes use of SAT checkers and FDR3's capabilities [7].
 As in [2], using the capabilities of SAT checkers means we can be ambitious in the properties of snapshots that we seek to establish.